hjanime/SPADEVizR/README.md

 Slot               | Description
 -------------------|----------------------------------------------------------------------------------------
-type               | a character specifying if the classification is based on the "phenotype" profiles or on the "enrichment" profiles class.number       | a numeric value specifying the number of classes method             | a character specifying the method used to classify cluster method.parameter   | a named list of parameters used by the classification method classes            | a two column dataframe with the cluster in first column and corresponding class in the second column
+type               | a character specifying if the classification is based on the "phenotype" profiles or on the "abundance" profiles class.number       | a numeric value specifying the number of classes cluster.size       | a numeric vector containing the number of cells for each cluster method             | a character specifying the method used to classify cluster method.parameter   | a named list of parameters used by the classification method classes            | a two column dataframe with the cluster in first column and corresponding class in the second column